ys305751572/shouye/src/main/resources/beetlsql/mysql/Group.md

     tg.member_count AS memberCount,
     tg.admin_count AS adminCount,
     tge.cost AS cost,
-    (CASE WHEN tge.cost = 0 THEN '免费' ELSE '收费' END) AS _cost,
+    tge.cost_status AS costStaus,
     tg.activity_count AS activityCount,
     tg.update_time AS updateTime,
     cUser.NAME AS createName,
     aUser.NAME AS approvalName,
-    tge.freeze_time AS status
+    tge.freeze_time AS status,
+    tge.freeze_status AS freezeStatus
 FROM (SELECT * FROM tb_group WHERE audit_status = '3') tg
     LEFT JOIN tb_group_extend tge ON tg.id = tge.group_id
     LEFT JOIN (select num,name from tfw_dict where code=908) tfd ON tg.type = tfd.num